openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 5. Prefer to use the `convert_half` function over the `vstore_half` if conversion to 32-bit float is required.
 The `convert_half` function is mapped to a single hardware instruction.
 For the `cvtf32f16` kernel above, the `outImage[idx] = convert_half(inImage[idx]*scale+bias);` code is eight times slower than the code with `vstore_half`.

-6. Be aware of early exits.
-An early exit can be extremely costly for the current version of the `clc` compiler due to conflicts with the auto-vectorizer.
+6. Be aware of early exits, as they can be extremely costly for the current version of the `clc` compiler due to conflicts with the auto-vectorizer.
 It is recommended to setup local size by `x` dimension equal to inputs or/and outputs width.
 If it is impossible to define the work grid that exactly matches inputs or/and outputs to eliminate checks, for example, `if (get_global_id(0) >= width) return`, use line-wise kernel variant with manual vectorization.
 The kernel example below demonstrates the impact of early exits on kernel performance.
    ```cpp
    // Initial version